Learn how to manage conflict with toxic people

 It's a psychological form of emotional manipulation in which the person gaslighting tries to make you question your reality so that they can assert their own.

 It's a subtle, long-term tactic that abusers often use to maintain control over the other person.
-It's especially effective on people that are less assertive.
+It's especially effective on people who are less assertive.

 One form of gaslighting could be that you are suddenly left out of important meetings which involve you.
 Or they accuse you of making mistakes that you know you didn't make.